tubingtime/817/index.md

 ## About the Apartment

-It's a 4BR 1.5BA apartment with in unit washer dryer, a backyard, front yard, living room, kitchen, and living room.
-There is shared closet space as well.
+It's a 4BR 1.5BA apartment with
+- In unit washer dryer
+- A backyard
+- Bike storage shed
+- Front yard
+- Kitchen with dishwasher, range/stove, applicanes, etc.
+- Large living room with couches, TV, dining table, etc.
+- Designated closet space

+Utilites are generally ~$130/m

 We like to keep things organized so we each have our own sections for storage in the closets, kitchen, and fridges.